Skip To Main Content

 GEA Course Sequence

 Each year of high school, GEA students enroll in courses with members of their cohort in Science, Math, English, Social Science, and Career Technical Education.
 In addition, students supplement these core courses by taking any of the electives taught at Livermore High School.
-For example, students can take courses in Visual & Performing Arts and in World Languages, outside of their GEA cohort.
+For example, students can take courses in Visual & Performing Arts and World Languages, outside of their GEA cohort.

 Core 9th Grade Courses

-• Biology
+• Conceptual Physics or Biology

-• Algebra 1 with Computing & Robotics (or higher math)
+• Algebra 1 or higher math

-• English 9 (regular or honors)
+• English 9

 • Social Science 9